 Like all kitchen products we test, ease of use is always at the forefront of our minds — if a tool is not both practical and easy to use, we find it more often sits in the drawer.
 For this category, we primarily focused on versatility based on size, shape, special features, and whether or not they were more specialized (like for a particular holiday) or more universally accessible.
 Of course, we also took into account cleaning and storage — two factors that can vary greatly for cookie cutters.

-We also appreciate the simple durability and ease of cleaning of plastic cutters like the NELPLA and Wilton sets.
-Both of these sets are particularly versatile: the Wilton set, more obviously, thanks to its variety of shapes; and the NELPLA for its dual-sided design, which is highly efficient, even if it is not as comfortable to use as many other cutters we tested.
+We also appreciate the simple durability and ease of cleaning of plastic cutters like the NELPLA Two Sided Cookie Cutters and Wilton 101-Piece sets.
+Both of these sets are particularly versatile: the Wilton set, more obviously, thanks to its variety of shapes; and the NELPLA set for its dual-sided design, which is highly efficient, even if it is not as comfortable to use as many other cutters we tested.